-The burrowing bettong or boodie (Bettongia lesueur) is a social, vocal marsupial that lives in communal burrows.
-Once a common mammal living in semi-arid parts of mainland Australia, the boodie now lives only on a few islands and in mainland enclosures.
+The burrowing bettong or boodie (Bettongia lesueur) is a social, vocal marsupial that living in semi-arid parts of few islands and in mainland

 Learn ...

 Many of Western Australia's native mammals have been eradicated from their former habitats because of predation by cats and foxes, cleared vegetation and changed fire regimes.